 Chaired by an external chair, the Membership Committee considers and makes recommendations to the Council on future membership.

-Chair of the Council, Emeritus Professor of Philosophy at Queen’s University Belfast.
+Chair of the Nuffield Council on Bioethics, Emeritus Professor of Philosophy at Queen’s University Belfast.

 Member of the Council’s Governing Board, Chairperson at Meningitis Research Foundation.